11 Web Application Security Best Practices

 Like any responsible website owner, you are probably well aware of the importance of online security.
 You may think that you have your ducks in a row in this department, but like many other website owners and companies, there probably hasn't been enough done to secure your web application(s).

 Although there is no way to guarantee complete 100% security, as unforeseen circumstances can happen (evident by the Dyn attack).
 However, there are methods that companies can implement to help reduce the chance of running into web application security problems.
-In this post, we’ve rounded up 9 particularly important web application security best practices to keep and mind as you harden your web security.
+In this post, we've created a list of particularly important web application security best practices to keep and mind as you harden your web security.

 You can't hope to stay on top of web application security best practices without having a plan in place for doing so.
 All too often, companies take a disorganized approach to the situation and end up accomplishing next to nothing.
 Sit down with your IT security team to develop a detailed, actionable web application security plan.
 It should outline your organization's goals.